 The good thing about AI is that it can use machine learning to train itself to solve better the issue it was made to eradicate initially.
 Reece explained this capability by drawing his argument from a hypothetical AI used in differentiating cat images from those of dogs.
 In this case, he said that it is possible to come up with an algorithm that can easily distinguish them.
 However, machine learning can help you come up with a more powerful AI.

 AI is provided with outputs coupled with inputs, especially in machine learning.
 In this case, the hypothetical AI would be fed with cat and dog images as inputs.
 In turn, the AI can analyze the details that the cat images have in common.
-The same case applies to the dog images.
+The same case applies to dog images.

-For Reece, the telecom industry is currently dealing with the low-hanging fruit issues such as automating customer billing.
+For Reece, the telecom industry is currently dealing with low-hanging fruit issues such as automating customer billing.
 He also hinted that most of the companies that demonstrated machine learning at the MWC mainly looked at identifying new ways of monetizing subscriber data.
 Additionally, Reece acknowledged Peter-Service, a St. Petersburg-based company that has created an AI with the ability to target distinct consumer demographics using digital billboards.

 Arm, a device architecture firm, also exhibited its Project Trillium, which entails a mobile AI project.
 The company has created its software library dubbed Arm NN in a bid to train AIs.
 Arm also boasts programmable processors that are based on mobile phone neural networks.
 These processors provide devices with machine learning abilities without the need for Internet connection, more precisely for extra computational power.